emre/transmitter/README.md

 #### transmitter

-Transmitter is a CLI tool for STEEM blockchain witnesses.
+Transmitter is a CLI tool for HIVE blockchain witnesses.
 It quickly allows you to enable/disable your witness or set some properties for the new *witness_set_properties* call introduced in Hard Fork 20.